nielsenjared/nielsenjared.github.io/content/blog/patterrn-recognition/index.md

 “The ego and superego suppress ideas by judging them to be somehow out of order as they try to work their way up to the conscious level.”

-In Conceptual Blockbusting, James L. Adams continues:
+In _Conceptual Blockbusting_, James L. Adams continues:

-“Judgment is clearly necessary in life, but it is often automatic.
+> Judgment is clearly necessary in life, but it is often automatic.
 It’s not hard to see why: life becomes simpler if one makes rapid judgments, and a person is rewarded if those judgments are later seen to be right.
 But premature judgment can be the enemy of creativity.
-You are undoubtedly familiar with that by the common phenomenon of a better idea that emerges just as soon as you commit to another one.”
+You are undoubtedly familiar with that by the common phenomenon of a better idea that emerges just as soon as you commit to another one.

 Programming is problem solving.